littlecastrum/devoured/src/pages/automating-with-bash-and-github-api-2/index.md

 ---
-title: 'Automating with bash and github API (2)'
+title: 'Automating with bash and GitHub API (2)'
 description: >-
   Most tasks can be automated, creating new projects should be one of them.
   Let's try using the Github API to make our life easier from the terminal